Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 The path to the foreign library is best expressed as relative to the program file, for example: FMOD :: `#library "../../lib/fmod";`
 Also make sure to copy the dll next to the program's exe file.

-> Remark: Inside the "" you can write the full path to the library
+> Inside the "" you can write the full path to the library
 > The .dll must be copied next to the Jai .exe

 Then you declare the functions (their signatures) from that library you want to use, for example: